GrangerTheDog/FFBot/README.md

 - Customizable settings

 ## Contributing
 Pull requests and suggestions are welcome!
-For more info and community links, visit [furryfusion.nl](https://furryfusion.nl).